cloud-gov/django-uaa/docs/quickstart.rst

 Finally, you will also need to add ``uaa_client.middleware.UaaRefreshMiddleware`` to your ``MIDDLEWARE`` setting (or ``MIDDLEWARE_CLASSES`` if you're on Django 1.8 or 1.9).
-It needs to be placed after ``django.contrib.sessions.middleware.SessionMiddleware`` and ``django.contrib.auth.middleware.AuthenticationMiddleware``, e.g.:
+It needs to be placed after Django's session and authentication middleware, e.g.:

 .. code-block:: python